chocolateflight/redux-todo-list/README.md

 - [Author](#author)

 ## Access the App
-This app has been deployed on Netlify: [Aeropress Timer](https://chocolateflight-aeropress-timer.netlify.app/)
+This app has been deployed on Netlify: [Redux ToDo](https://chocolateflight-redux-todo.netlify.app/)

 ## Overview